DedZago/DedZago.github.io/_research/cautious-learning.md

 ### Description ###

-Control charts based on estimated model parameters are usually applied with the following approaches:
+Control chart statistics $C_{t}$ based on estimated model parameters are usually applied with the following approaches:
 * **Fixed-parameter** (FE): the model parameter is held fixed after estimation on an in-control dataset.
 * **Adaptive estimator** (AE): the model parameter is updated after having checked for potential OC situations.